Secure CheckoutPersonal information is secured with SSL technology.

-- In-depth analysis of neural control models and methodologies
+- Provide in-depth analysis of neural control models and methodologies

-- Comprehensive review of common problems in real-life neural network systems
+- Presents a comprehensive review of common problems in real-life neural network systems

-- Analysis of potential applications, prototypes and future trends
+- Includes an analysis of potential applications, prototypes and future trends

 Biomedical Engineers, researchers, and graduate students in neural engineering, neural mathematics and neural networks